 For a list of topics, speakers, and available abstracts click on the link below.

 Stay to the End to Win

-As an added incentive for all attendees to remain for the entire program, we will have a drawing at the conclusion of each educational track on Thursday, March 8, for an Apple Watch.
+As an added incentive for all attendees to remain for the entire program, we will have a drawing at the conclusion of the educational track on Thursday, April 11, for an Apple Watch Series 3 GPS.
 Tickets will be provided to all in attendance and you must be present to win.